Charles Bisset: Medical career and publications

 He subsequently reverted to the medical profession, and went into practice at the village of Skelton, near Cleveland, Yorkshire, where he continued during the rest of his life.
 When war threatened in 1755, he published his Treatise on Scurvy, with remarks on Scorbutic Ulcers, 8vo (dedicated to the Lords of the Admiralty); and in 1762 he brought out An Essay on the Medical Constitution of Great Britain, to which is added Observations on the Weather and the Diseases which appeared during the period from 1st January 1758 to the summer solstice of 1760.
 Together with an account of the Throat Distemper and Miliary Fever which were epidemic in 1760 (London, 8vo).
-This work, to which was also appended a paper on the properties of bearsfoot (hellebore) as a vermifuge, was translated into German by J. G. Moeller (Breslau, 1779).
+This work, to which was also appended a paper on the properties of bear's-foot (hellebore) as a vermifuge, was translated into German by J. G. Moeller (Breslau, 1779).

 In 1766 the University of St. Andrews conferred on Bisset the degree of Doctor of Medicine, and the same year he published Medical Essays and Observations (Newcastle-on-Tyne, 8vo), of which a German translation by Moeller was published in 1781, and an Italian one about 1790.

 Bisset also wrote several minor works on medical subjects, and is stated to have published a small treatise on naval tactics and some political essays.
 A manuscript treatise by him on Permanent and Temporary Fortifications and the Attack and Defence of Temporary Defensive Works, which is dedicated to George, Prince of Wales, and dated 1778, is preserved in the British Library.
 Bisset presented to the Leeds Infirmary a manuscript of observations for his Medical Constitution of Great Britain, extending over 700 pages, all traces of which are now lost according to the Leeds Philosophical Society.
 A copy of Cullen's First First of Practice of Physic, with numerous manuscript notes by him, is preserved in the library of the London Medical Society.
 An interesting medical correspondence between Bisset and Lettsom is published in Pettigrew’s Memoirs and Correspondence of Dr. Lettsom.

 Some of his works are held in the historical archives of the Wellcome Library, the Owen H. Wangensteen Historical Library of Biology and Medicine at the University of Minnesota, and the Royal College of Physicians and Surgeons of Glasgow.